Abbottabad: October 2005 earthquake

-Recent events
+Internally displaced people

+In 2009 and 2010 there was another influx of refugees from Swat District during military operations against militants as well as from Waziristan after the army launched major operations against the Taliban in 2009.

+Arrest of Bali Bomber

 On 25 January 2011, Indonesian terrorist Umar Patek was arrested in Abbottabad.
 Patek, a member of the Jemaah Islamiyah terrorist group, was wanted in connection with a deadly series of church bombings in Indonesia in 2000, and three attacks that killed 202 people in tourist districts of Indonesia in what became known as the Bali bombings.

-Osama bin Laden’s hideout
+Osama bin Laden's hideout

 On 2 May 2011, Abbottabad gained worldwide attention when U.S. President Barack Obama announced that Osama bin Laden had been killed in his compound in the city.
 In February 2012, nine months after bin Laden was killed, Pakistani authorities demolished the compound where Osama bin Laden had lived.

+Impact of COVID-19

+During a study of healthcare workers throughout the Hazara region it was revealed that quality of life for healthcare workers in Abbottabad had been "affected negatively" due to the COVID-19 pandemic.
+On 21 December 2020, Abbottabad was recorded as having the highest Covid-19 positivity ratio in Pakistan.